mstdn-kr/activity-relay/README.md

 ## Setup

+You need at least Python 3.5 (3.5.2 or newer recommended) to make use of this software.
+It simply will not run on older Python versions.

 `viera` uses the new `pipenv` python environment manager, you should install it before trying to make use of this software: